forrestxu123/Android-Framework-System-Design/quality/crash.md

 <img src="crash.png" alt="Crash"/>

-- Native components (JNI and Daemon):
+- Native components (JNI and Daemon) Memory Issue and Crash Handling:

   Any native component crash will cause the kernel to issue a signal from the list below in Android:
   - SIGABRT (Abort)